 - Shock absorption on landing lacking slightly

-The Launch 5 comes in great colors and style for men and women, but doesn’t give up comfort or support for the look.
-This shoe is true to size so you can be confident in your size choice when you purchase.
+The Launch 8 comes in great colors and style for men and women, but doesn’t give up comfort or support for the look.
+This shoe is true to size, so you can be confident in your size choice when you purchase.

 - Stylish and appealing to the eye

-The sole features wet traction and Contragrip, so these shoes are ideal for triathletes who will potentially need traction on wet and uneven surfaces.
-In addition, geometric decoupling on the sole allows smooth load guidance and effortless transition.
+The sole features wet traction and Contragrip, a sticky rubber compound.
+This is ideal for triathletes who want extra grip on wet surfaces.
+In addition, geometric decoupling on the sole allows for a smooth and effortless load transition while running.

 Hot spots are all but eliminated by the Molded Ortholite Sockliner.
-The liner molds to the shape of your food to provide durable cushioning, but open-cell technology allows for breathability and aids in moisture wicking with or without socks.
+The liner molds to the shape of your foot to provide durable cushioning.

 - Vibe technology for reducing vibrations